-Students who wish to receive credit by exam will be charged a \$25 challenge fee for each class they wish to exempt.
+Students who wish to receive credit by exam will be charged \$25 for each test before July 1, 2014.
+After July 1, 2014 the cost of each test will be 25% of tuition per credit hour of the course for each class they wish to exempt.
 For more information, please read the Credit by Examination section under Academic Information in this catalog.